Updated February 24, 2020

-We would also point out that there are significant differences medically between the 2019 Novel Coronavirus and the Severe Acute Respiratory Syndrome (SARS) epidemic, during which the U.S. equity market as represented by the S&P 500 plunged 14% at one point (the reaction of Hong Kong’s Hang Seng Index was even more sustained).
-While this new strain of coronavirus appears more contagious than SARS, it is not nearly as deadly, with a current mortality rate of 2 – 3% versus almost 10% for SARS.
+We would also point out that there are significant differences medically between the 2019-2020 Novel Coronavirus and the Severe Acute Respiratory Syndrome (SARS) epidemic, during which the U.S. equity market as represented by the S&P 500 plunged 14% at one point (the reaction of Hong Kong’s Hang Seng Index was even more sustained).
+While this new strain of coronavirus appears more contagious than SARS, it is not nearly as deadly, with a current mortality rate around 3% versus almost 10% for SARS.
 The responses have been different as well.
 It took the World Health Organization four months to label SARS as a Public Health Emergency of International Concern, while the global focus on this coronavirus has been far greater in less than half of that time.
 Determined to improve on what many saw as missteps in the response to SARS, the Chinese government has taken a stronger approach this time around and has now quarantined over 40 million residents.
 Such a forceful response has increased the severity of the hit to consumer spending and factory closures, but should also help to keep the virus from spreading as widely as it otherwise could.
 None of this is to downplay the seriousness of the Novel Coronavirus or the loss of life it has caused, but rather to provide more context around the differences between the two outbreaks.

 Still, this is not to say that there are no market risks associated with the outbreak.
 On the consumer spending side, this coronavirus has hurt demand for goods, particularly in China.
 The fact that the virus and subsequent quarantine hit during China’s Lunar New Year, a period when families get together, spend money, and exchange gifts, has only exacerbated these issues.
 The Chinese government’s decision to lock down millions of residents has significantly slowed the holiday shopping season and stunted experience and event spending during one of the only annual vacations that many Chinese laborers get.